 "El Paso Service" means 11,418 MMBtu of FT-1 firm natural gas transportation service on the El Paso pipeline system from Receipt Point to the Delivery Point which Customer currently holds under that certain Transportation Service Agreement between Customer and El Paso dated _____, 2001 attached hereto as Exhibit "A".

-"ENA Termination Expenses" means the aggregate amount of Services Fee to bepaid to ENA by Customer throughout the Term of this Agreement, less the aggregate Services Fee paid by Customer to ENA up to the date of termination [Need to discuss this].
+"ENA Termination Expenses" means the aggregate amount of Services Fee that would have been paid to ENA by Customer for the remaining Term of this Agreement calculated by ENA based on (i) the forward sales market for Socal Topock minus (ii) the forward purchase market for Permian/Anadarko, minus (iii) the Transportation Charges for the remaining Term of this Agreement, with such resulting amount being multiplied by 0.22.

 "FERC" means the Federal Energy Regulatory Commission, or any successor federal agency that may regulate the interstate transportation of natural gas by pipeline.